MIRI MRS Recommended Strategies

 MRS 4-pt dithering is strongly recommended for all science observations with the exception of dedicated backgrounds to obtain better sampling of the spatial point spread function and spectral line spread function (both are undersampled by the MRS optics).

-However, a "staring" option is offered and may be desired in certain science cases (e.g., time-series observations) or as a strategy to obtain dedicated background observations.
-When making use of simultaneous imaging, the dither patterns used are those of the primary mode, which in this case is the MRS. In order to keep targets in the MRS field of view, the dithers are small; as a result, if the observer is using long wavelength imaging filters, the system will issue a warning because the dither points are separated by a smaller distance than ideal for typical imaging observations.
+However, a "staring" option is offered and may be desired in certain science cases (e.g., time-series observations) or as a strategy to obtain some dedicated background observations.
+When making use of simultaneous imaging, the dither patterns used are those of the primary mode, which in this case is the MRS (although see Background dither pattern available in Cycle 3).
+In order to keep targets in the MRS field of view, the dithers are small; as a result, if the observer is using long wavelength imaging filters, the system will issue a warning because the dither points are separated by a smaller distance than ideal for typical imaging observations.
 However, at these longer wavelengths, the imaging PSF is well-sampled and this dithered data will be suitable for combination.

 When defining a target in APT, users should specify, in the Extended parameter field, if the target is spatially extended; the options are YES, NO, and Unknown.
 The dither pattern should be consistent with this choice.
 Sources defined as extended or unknown should use an extended source dither pattern and point sources should use a point source dither pattern.
 Deviations from these choices must be justified in the proposal.

 Dwell time defines how long you can stay at a single dither position (i.e., your exposure time, not your integration time).
 All the ground-based detector testing data carried out so far indicates that, based on the presence of detector long term drifts, there are no restrictions on the length of an exposure per dither position for MRS. However, it is recommended that total exposure time be kept to ~700 s or less in order to limit cosmic ray effects.